mrfelpa/shellVPN/README.md

+# Future Improvements:

+- [X] Added support for more VPN protocols.

+# Detail

 - This script can be used to automate the configuration of VPNs in a variety of scenarios.
 - For example, the script can be used to configure VPNs to: